BlackHC/teddy/ddocs/random_thoughts.md

 `[...]` also descends down on the expression path.

-Another interesting paradigm would be:
+Another interesting concept would be:
 `a[{key_filter: value_filter}]`, `a[{key_filter}]`, `a[value_filter]`

 However, this makes it impossible to specify key names explicitly.